shivanshu4523/ABS-Solution---for-Framers/README.md

-# Sahaay - Farmer's One Stop Solution
+# ABS Solutions - Farmer's One Stop Solution

 ## Description
 A software platform designed to assist farmers in making informed decisions and improving their farming practices.
 The platform utilizes modern technologies to provide real-time updates on weather forecasts, government schemes, seed information, fertilizer details, and technological advancements such as solar panels.